ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-009/Entry.md

 N/A

 ## JD-GUI
-JD-GUI does not recognize the non-javac-like use of a null catch type (used to implement the finally keyword).
+JD-GUI does not recognize the non-javac-like use of a null catch type.
 This results in completely wrong code which is in no way semantically equivalent.

 #### Scoring
 Consistency: 10